As the summer is approaching, my prefered foods change – I crave much more fresh foods, salads & all the eggplants (they are awesome, what can I say).

 We’ll also be using whole grain spelt flour; it’s one of my favorite grains.
 It’s rich in fiber, iron, phosphorus, copper & magnesium.
 It also contains essential amino acids & healthy fatty acids.

 Another beautiful grain we’ll be using are the all-mighty oats.
-One of the best parts of every healthy breakfast.
-At least for me; starting with classic oatmeal, to baked one, to pancakes, breads, smoothies – they’re super easy to incorporate in any kind of breakfast.
+One of the best parts of everydelicious breakfast.
+At least for me; starting with classic oatmeal, to baked one, to pancakes, breads, smoothies – they’re super easy to incorporate in any kind of breakfast, and a great source of fiber.

-They are also one of the richest fat sources among grains – mostly unsaturated fatty acids, which are the ones we wanna be consuming.
+They are also one of the richest fat sources among grains – mostly unsaturated fatty acids, which we need.

 Oats also contain good quality protein, which, combined with eggs or chia “eggs” we’ll be using gets even more bioavailable.